Our Family Story

 There is something about a family business, and its unique synthesis of heritage, loyalty and emotion, that captures the essence of luxury and accounts for the strength of some of the world’s great portfolios.
 This quality is at the heart of the Myconian Collection’s success.

-“My parents built the Myconian Collection from the ground up and my brothers and I are as proud of our roots as we are of how much we’ve grown”, says Vangelis Daktylides, referring to the hospitality empire that includes seven of the leading luxury hotels on Mykonos, two of them Relais & Chateaux members.
+“My parents built the Myconian Collection from the ground up and my brothers and I are as proud of our roots as we are of how much we’ve grown”, says Vangelis Daktylides, referring to the hospitality empire that includes nine of the leading luxury hotels on Mykonos, three of them Relais & Chateaux members.

 The Mykonos of George Daktylides’ youth was very different from that of today.
 The island ran a barter economy well into the Fifties.
 “My mother will tell you that, along with everyone else who lived off the land, they traded their cheese, sausages, cured fish and produce with the townsfolk against imports such as sugar, flour, rice, coffee and spaghetti, not to mention the all-important cigarettes, sold singly from a big box”, explains Vangelis.